janiko71/zotero-notes/readme.txt

 Because it's a minimal implementation, you need to add the reference ID manually in the code.
 Maybe later I'll do better ;)

-Then a list of all references will be added at the end of the post.
+Then a list of all references will be added automatically at the end of the post.

 Here are some examples: